 Startup readiness before startup risk becomes visible

-Commissioning problems rarely begin at startup.
+Commissioning problems on FPSOs, platforms, and onshore energy assets rarely begin at startup.
 They build earlier through weak turnover, fragmented sequencing, and unresolved ownership.

 Practical executive perspective